sgowrishetty/resume-checklist/README.md

 - ✅ **No Field Left Behind:** Don't leave any field behind in the ATS system.
 Some will penalize you for skipping.
 - ✅ **Apply Apply Apply:** It's a numbers game; click apply!

 **Keep in mind:** This checklist isn't a job offer; it's more like a helpful hand.
-A single action might not secure you a job, but the cumulative effect of numerous thoughtful details could be the key to success!
+A single action might not secure you a job, but the cumulative effect of many thoughtful details could be the key to success!
 Now, put on your dancing shoes, and let's choreograph your career success! 💃🕺